top of page

 You are immediately greeted by roaring spring:

-Halfway through the hike we saw one of the park buildings so we thought is would be a good spot for a break for us and Georgia because it was fairly warm and Georgia gets really hot in the summer.
+Halfway through the hike, we saw one of the park buildings so we thought it would be a good spot for a break for us and Georgia because it was fairly warm and Georgia gets really hot in the summer.

 Georgia taking a break at one of the historic buildings in Ozark National Scenic Riverways in her Ruffwear Web Master Harness

 Before dinner though we decided to walk around a bit to explore the campground.
 The Big Spring Campground was really nice.
-It was not full hook up but just electric but the campground was not over crowded.
-There was shade in most of the camp sites and park officials are always driving around in their golf cart making sure that everything is on the up and up.
+It was not a full hook-up but just electric but the campground was not overcrowded.
+There was shade in most of the campsites and park officials were always driving around in their golf carts making sure that everything was on the up and up.

 The next day is pretty much the same program.
 We were going to hike the Chubb Hallow Lookout.
 It was a bit away from our camp so we walked about 2 miles to the trail head.
 The park area is so pretty that we did not mind walking to see some sights.